simon-xe-wang/FiboService/README.md

 Both ways would help on performance.
 To extend that to multiple processes and multiple hosts environment, there are the following questions to think about:

-(The questions below are for the way of caching data on disk, fit for cache in memory though)

 For multiple processes:

 1. The data file on disk can be shared across processes.
-Need to find a way (multiprocessing.Manager.dict?) to hold index table and share across processes.
+Need to find a way (multiprocessing.Array?) to hold index table and share across processes.

 For multiple hosts:

-2. Suppose we need to support very big fibo sequence (say sn = 1,000, 000, 000) and single host can't deal with that alone.
-How should we split sequence to multiple hosts?
-If we want to split evenly by size, as the length of each fibonacci value is variable, how?
+Suppose need to support very big fibo sequence (say sn = 1,000, 000, 000) and single host can't deal with that alone.
+1. How should we partition sequence evenly to multiple hosts?
-3. What changes need to make for index table to support multiple hosts?
+2. What index table would look like?
-4. If we split sequence by range (e.g. 1-100, 101-200, ...)
-Could some of servers become hotspot? and how to resolve?
-5. The cache could be pre-populated or filled on demand.
-Which one is better?
+4. For each range, need replication for load balancing and failure tolerence.
+5. What will happen if need to rebuild one or all ranges.
+(Impact on index table)
+6. Could a range be a hotspot and how to resolve it?
+7. Pre populate cache vs fill on demand?